Squidex/squidex-docs2/01-getting-started/installation/platforms/install-on-azure-arm.md

 In the Microsoft template deployment window click _Deployment failed.
 Click here for more details_ to view the error details and look for clues.
 This tutorial does not go into the details of Azure troubleshooting.

-**NOTE: Use _Redeploy_ to resubmit the deployment again (after fixing errors).
-This continues the operation instead of creating a fresh deployment.**
+{% hint style="info" %}NOTE: Use _Redeploy_ to resubmit the deployment again (after fixing errors).
+This continues the operation instead of creating a fresh deployment.{% endhint %}

 3. Containers in _waiting_, _failed_ or _terminated_ status.